 Brittany Farms was purchased in late 1985 by Segal, a prominent Chicago commodities broker who bought the original farm from the late Bill Shehan, a highly-regarded breeder of champions.
 With that purchase came an elite package of 36 horses, many of them mares that would form the nucleus of Brittany Farms' then-fledgling broodmare band.
 Many of the great horses bred by Brittany — even today — trace their ancestry to those mares.

-Since that time, the farms’ mares have been managed with a keen eye toward achieving a group of the highest quality, with exquisitely-bred race fillies and mares added to the fold, and non-stakes producers culled.
-From a peak of about 150 broodmares, the farm currently owns — by design — 50 mares, in whole or in partnership.
-That number is ideal for both Brittany’s current acreage and the farm’s focus on “boutique” quality.
+Since that time, the farms’ mares have been managed with a keen eye toward achieving a group of the highest quality, with exquisitely-bred race fillies and mares added to the fold and non-stakes producers culled.
+From a peak of about 150 broodmares, Brittany scaled back to owning approximately 50 mares over the past several years.

-The new farm is used solely for raising yearlings, while the farm’s mares — and their foals until weaned — are still boarded on acreage that was retained at the old farm on Pisgah Pike.
+The new farm has been used solely for raising yearlings, while the farm’s mares — and their foals until weaned — have been boarded on acreage that was retained at the old farm on Pisgah Pike.
 Brittany Farms has long been known around the world as one of the Standardbred industry’s most highly acclaimed and respected breeding farms.
 And not one thing has changed, as far as that is concerned.

 “We like to say that we built the new farm on a solid foundation,” Zubrod said.
 “Our foundation here is the great mares that have enabled us to breed and raise the World Champions and millionaire racehorses that make Brittany one of the sport’s leading breeders.”